 To check if your license has been properly activated, please follow the steps below:

-2. Click App Info.
+2. Click Account Info.

 3. Check the status next to the License Tier.